lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-05-07-github-pages-blog-posting-environment.md

 ---
+revision: 1
-title: "Tools for Blog Posting in Mobile Environment"
+title: Tools for Blog Posting in Mobile Environment
 category: programming
 tags:
   - devlog
 created_at: 2023-05-07 11:17:13 +09:00
-last_modified_at: 2024-04-15 09:42:08 +09:00
+last_modified_at: 2024-05-22 23:21:15 +09:00
-excerpt: "Applications I am using to maintain blogs in mobile environment"
+excerpt: Applications I am using to maintain blogs in mobile environment
 ---

 ## Post and Code Editor